fingerprintjs/fingerprintjs/README.md

 11. CPU class
 12. Platform
 13. DoNotTrack or not
-14. Full list of installed fonts (maintaining their order, which increases the entropy), implemented with Flash.
 15. A list of installed fonts, detected with JS/CSS (side-channel technique) - can detect up to 500 installed fonts without flash
 16. Canvas fingerprinting
 17. WebGL fingerprinting